logo

 \end{document}

-The first four keys in the example set important document metadata, like the language, the requested PDF version and the standards the document should comply with.
+The first three keys in the example set important document metadata, like the language and the standards the document should comply with.
+By default the PDF version will be set to 2.0.
+The pdfversion key can be used to change this.

 Handling graphics in the document